hari-reddy-008/students-performance-classification/README.md

 This capstone project focuses on predicting students academic performance using machine learning techniques.
 The goal is to understand how various factors—such as previous grades, study time, failures, demographics, alcohol consumption, and absences—impact the final grade (G3).

-The project includes:
+**The project includes:**

 * End-to-end ML workflow

-* Deep exploratory data analysis
+* Exploratory data analysis

-* Outlier treatment
+* Outlier handling

-* Feature engineering & preprocessing pipelines
+* Feature engineering & preprocessing

 * SMOTE-based class balancing

-* Training and comparing 8+ supervised learning models
+* Training and comparing 7 supervised learning models

 * GridSearch hyperparameter tuning